 Concerning Mr. F.A vs Denmark for violation of articles 6, 7 and 13 of CCPR.

-The immigration service rejected the application for asylum and the Refugee board upheld that decision on the 21 September 2015.
+The Immigration Service rejected the application for asylum and the Refugee board upheld that decision on the 21 September 2015.
 The Refugee Board found that the author had explained divergently whether he was in contact with the police, and whether the police would help him.
 In other words the Danish authorities are in no way rejecting, that the author was an employee with the Ministry in Afghanistan working in his home area of Longar.
-But due to minor changes in his statements the Board rejected his asylum motive and thinks he can return to Afghanistan in safety and peace.
-Given the situation in Afghanistan especially for government employees like the author, this is in no way possible and thus a complaint was sent to CCPR.
+But due to changes in his statements the Board rejected his asylum motive, as they found it fabricated to the occasion and ill-founded.